* Vote comes ahead of national election due by May 2018

 The anti-establishment 5-Star Movement, which is Italy's most popular party nationwide according to some opinion polls, performed very badly in the first round and only made the run-off in one of the 25 largest cities.

-The early results on Sunday also put centre-right candidates clearly ahead in the northern city of Verona and in Catanzaro in the south.
+The early results on Sunday also put center-right candidates clearly ahead in the northern city of Verona and in Catanzaro in the south.

-It also led in the central city of L'Aquila, another recently centre-left stronghold where the centre-left candidate had led after the first round.
+It also led in the central city of L'Aquila, another recently center-left stronghold where the center-left candidate had led after the first round.